mekanhaji/Countdown-Time/README.md

 └── README.md
 ```

-- The `css` directory contains the `styles.css` file, which contains the CSS styles for the web app's interface.
+- The `src` directory contains the `styles.css` file, which contains the CSS styles for the web app's interface.
-- The `js` directory contains the `script.js` file, which contains the JavaScript code responsible for the countdown logic and real-time display updates.
+- The `src` directory also contains the `index.js` file, which contains the JavaScript code responsible for the countdown logic and real-time display updates.
 - The `index.html` file is the main HTML file that displays the web app interface.
 - The `README.md` file provides information about the project.